Naeem-gg/drizzle-init/README.md

 `drizzle-init` is a CLI tool designed to initialize a Drizzle ORM setup with various database configurations, including PostgreSQL, SQLite, and MySQL.
 This tool simplifies the process of creating the necessary configuration files and folders for your Drizzle-based project.

+## TODOs

+- [ ] Add support for env variables
+- [ ] Implement unit tests
+- [ ] Improve error handling and logging
+- [ ] Add more customization options for the generated configuration
+- [ ] Write detailed documentation for each command and option
+- [ ] Add a feature to check for existing files before overwriting

 ## Features

 - **Database Support**: Configure your project for PostgreSQL, SQLite, or MySQL.